-Chambers and Partners 2018 "Very thorough."
+Chambers & Partners 2018: "Widely recognised for her specialist expertise within the field of clinical negligence, representing claimants in all manner of cases.
+She has appeared in a number of birth injury claims."
+"Very thorough."
 "Incredibly bright but also really personable and a team player.
 She really knows her stuff."
-(Clinical negligence, up and coming)

-Chambers and Partners 2014 "..noted for her strength at appellate level, and is recognised for her strong grasp of the technical minutiae in a case.
+Chambers & Partners 2014: "..noted for her strength at appellate level, and is recognised for her strong grasp of the technical minutiae in a case.
 She is very bright, client-friendly and excellent at cross-examination."

-Sarah is Vice Chair of the Industrial Law Society.
+Sarah is Chair of the Industrial Law Society.

 She is also a member of the Editorial Board for the ELA Briefing and a member of ELBA.

 She regularly undertakes work under the ELAAS scheme at the Employment Appeal Tribunal and through the Bar Pro Bono Unit.